Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Can LLM Simulations Proxy Realistic CSE Dynamics?

 \subsection{Overall Correlation Between Personality Traits and Attack Outcomes}

 \textbf{Conscientiousness correlates with increased vulnerability in compliance-driven interactions.} Our analysis suggests that highly conscientious individuals are more susceptible to highly successful SE attacks when attackers simulate authority or professionalism.
 This finding is consistent with behavioral research on compliance~\cite{guadagno2005online, schmeisser2021follows}, which shows that conscientious individuals tend to adhere to perceived rules and norms, even when fabricated by an attacker.
 Real-world cybersecurity research further supports this pattern, indicating that individuals with high conscientiousness are more likely to follow directives without questioning their authenticity~\cite{rahman2022discovering}.
-Attackers exploiting corporate or bureaucratic environments frequently target conscientious individuals due to their strong adherence to procedural expectations.
+Attackers exploiting corporate or bureaucratic environments frequently target conscientious individuals because they adhere strongly to procedural expectations.

 \textbf{Agreeable individuals are susceptible due to their trust-oriented nature.} Figure~\ref{fig:suc_dist} shows that high agreeableness is consistently linked to highly successful attacks.
-Agreeable individuals are often characterized by their desire to avoid conflict and maintain harmonious relationships~\cite{goldberg2013alternative, cusack2019impact}, which can be exploited by attackers.
+Agreeable individuals are often characterized by their desire to avoid conflict and maintain harmonious relationships~\cite{goldberg2013alternative, cusack2019impact}, which attackers can exploit.
 In the context of SE attacks, these individuals may find it difficult to question or challenge requests, making them more likely to fall victim to tactics like phishing or pretexting, where attackers pose as trusted figures.